 Adams picks up the story in the sequel book, Restaurant at the End of the Universe, bringing the page count up with material that would appear in the second radio series.
 This is where Hitch-Hiker’s convoluted and confusing diversions and disparities between the books and the radio series begin, so it is nice to enjoy this inaugural instalment completely unchained from that maddening myriad, on it’s own terms.

-Sometimes the audiobooks manage to compliment the printed originals, but in this case this audiobook actually manages to improve upon it.
-Considering Hitch-Hiker’s was written over forty years has won and been nominated for some extremely prestigious literary awards go ever since, saying that it can be improved upon opens me up for criticism and derision, but I firmly believe Moore doesn’t just do justice to the original text, he actually manages to lift it even higher.
-Adams had wrote almost rhythmic prose but could easily become unwieldy when read aloud.
-Stephen Moore rises to the challenge, and seems to be having an absolute ball as he does so.
+Sometimes audiobooks successfully compliment their printed originals, but in this case the audiobook actually manages to improve upon it.
+Considering Hitch-Hiker’s was written over forty years has won and been nominated for some extremely prestigious literary awards ever since, saying it can be improved upon in any way automatically opens me up for criticism and derision, but I firmly believe Moore doesn’t just do justice to the original text – he actually manages to lift it even higher.
+Adams had wrote almost rhythmic prose but Stephen Moore rises to the challenge, and seems to be having an absolute ball.

 Perhaps I’m heaping praise on this audiobook because it was one of the first ‘grown up’ audiobooks I borrowed from my local community library, twenty-odd years ago.
 I was a Doctor Who fan so of course I had heard of Hitch-Hiker’s and my dad had mentioned it a few times, telling me I would like it, so when I saw it there on the shelf in the library, it was an absolute no-brainer.
 And it was a game changer for me.
 I found something new that I could explore and revisit.
 And when I want to revisit The Hitch-Hiker’s Guide to the Galaxy, I don’t go for the TV series, the movie, the radio series or the book.
 I go straight for this audio book read by Stephen Moore because even the abridgement can’t deny the fact that they’re faultlessly fantastic